 3. Upgrading your 4G router may improve performance.

-For instance, Three’s HomeFi service is bundled with a Huawei B311 router.
+For instance, Three’s original HomeFi service came bundled with a Huawei B311 router.
 This is limited to Category 4 LTE speeds (up to 150Mbit/s download) and only supports single-band wi-fi connectivity (802.11n).

 If you’re looking for an unlocked router, there are various options to choose from including the Huawei B525.
 This is available for around £120 unlocked and has very similar specifications to the Huawei B535.